 When most of us think of Swedish ancient history and burial traditions, the Vikings come immediately to mind.
 And rightfully so!
 For hundreds of years the Scandinavian peninsula, half of it being Sweden, was home to these fearless fighters.
 However, there are many other hidden gems too, when it comes to funeral practices.
-With this post we learn more about the Scandinavian Sami and their Shamanic death customs.
-Finally, we focus on Lutheranism and modern Swedish burial customs.
+With this post we learn more about the Scandinavian Sami people.
+Specifically we’ll be focusing on their Shamanic death practices.
+Finally, you can expect a brief discussion on Lutheranism and modern Swedish burial customs.

 Most of the residents of the Scandinavian peninsula were indeed the Vikings until the 11th century, adhering to the Nordic Paganism.
 This includes modern-day Sweden too!
 The Vikings left behind burial mounds also called tumuli, such as the Håga mound in Uppsala.

 The Vikings are not, though, the only peoples that have lived in Scandinavia for hundreds of years!

 The Sámi people (written also Sami or Saami), are originally a Finno-Ugric group.
 Additionally, they have inhibited t he Northern regions of Norway, Sweden as well as Finland and part of Northwestern Russia since at least 3000 BC.

 Furthermore, the Sámi have been divided in many subgroups being influenced by the countries they have settled in.
 However, it is safe to say that until the 18th century most were still practicing Shamanism.
 Specifically, they were following a polytheist faith with many elements of animism.
 Moreover, the Sámi believed that natural objects, such as stones, as well as animals, possess a soul.
 Therefore they respected and worshiped them.
 That means not only that there were many animal spirits that were worshiped, but also that the dead held particular importance for the Sámi.